Are you searching for what to do in Chicago this November? Here are the best things to do in Chicago in November 2023 (from a local).

 November is a great month to visit Chicago.
-Even though the weather is getting colder, it is still comfortable enough to enjoy spending time outside.
+Even though the weather is getting colder, it is still comfortable enough to enjoy spending time outdoors.
 Depending on the year, you might still see some fall foliage in the beginning of the month.
-The middle of November brings the start of festive Christmas and holiday activities and events which are in full swing by Thanksgiving at the end of the month.
+Mid-November brings the start of festive Christmas and holiday activities and events which are in full swing by Thanksgiving at the end of the month.

 For out of town visitors, please note that the weather in Chicago in November is very unpredictable and temperatures can vary greatly.
 Be prepared for fall or winter temperatures (sometimes all in one day!) as well as rain and possibly snow.
 Make sure to pack layers, a travel umbrella and check the weather right before your visit to know what to expect.